Bhekisile/FTemplate-Portfolio/README.md

 # 📖 [Portfolio React] <a name="about-project"></a>

-**[My Portfolio]**
-The JavaScript library, React, and the Sass CSS preprocessor built this Portfolio website.
+The JavaScript library, React, and the Sass CSS preprocessor built **[My Portfolio]**.
 The website is divided into four sections: Home, About Me, which highlights the experience I've gained throughout the course, and Skills.
 The projects section showcases some of my recent creations, while the final section contains my contact details.

 ## 🛠 Built With <a name="built-with"></a>